Welcome to the Computational Sensorimotor Neuroscience lab!

 combine the following experimental and modeling techniques:

-- (spiking) neural networks, state-space, Bayesian, RL and
+- (spiking) neural networks, state-space, Bayesian, RL

-other models
+and other models (main approach)

-- behavioural experiments
+- behavioural experiments and psychophysics

-- brain imaging, e.g. magnetoencephalography (MEG), EEG and
+- brain imaging, e.g. magnetoencephalography (MEG), EEG

-- patient/lesion studies
+- patient/lesion studies (only through collaborations)

-- brain stimulation (TMS, tDCS)
+- brain stimulation (tDCS)

-fundamental understanding of brain function.
-We then aim to
+a fundamental understanding of brain function.
+Through

-propose new frameworks for brain dysfunction, diagnosis
+collaborations, we then aim to propose new frameworks for brain

 We are part of the